Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Introduction

-The LOw Frequency ARay \citep[LOFAR;][]{vanhaarlem13} is the ideal instrument for radio continuum searches of WIMP annihilation.
-LOFAR is a radio interferometer operating at low frequencies from 10 to 240 MHz.
-LOFAR combines high angular resolution needed to identify compact background sources with high sensitivity to extended emission needed to detect the signal from WIMPs.
-A LOFAR high band antenna (HBA) search for DM in the dSph galaxy Canes Venatici I using such a strategy has already been performed by \cite{vollmann20}.
-That proof-of-concept study showed that for an individual galaxy the limits are comparable or even better than that from {\it Fermi}--LAT, assuming reasonable values for the magnetic field strength and diffusion coefficient.
-This work expands that study by considering six galaxies observed with LOFAR HBA.
-In order to improve the WIMP annihilation cross-section limits, we stack the signal form these six galaxies in various ways.
-We thus present improved upper limits on the annihilation of low-mass WIMPs into electron--positron pairs in the GeV--TeV mass range using new radio continuum data.
+The LOw Frequency ARray \citep[LOFAR;][]{vanhaarlem13} is the ideal instrument for radio continuum searches of WIMP annihilation.
+LOFAR is a radio interferometer operating at low frequencies, from 10 to 240 MHz.
+LOFAR combines the high angular resolution needed to identify compact background sources with the high sensitivity to extended emission needed to detect the signal from WIMPs.
+A LOFAR high band antenna (HBA) search for DM in the dSph galaxy Canes Venatici I using such a strategy was already performed by \cite{vollmann20}.
+That proof-of-concept study shows that, for an individual galaxy, the limits are comparable to or even better than that from {\it Fermi}--LAT, assuming reasonable values for the magnetic field strength and diffusion coefficient.
+This work expands upon that study by considering six galaxies observed with LOFAR HBA.
+In order to improve the WIMP annihilation cross-section limits, we stacked the signal from these six galaxies in various ways.
+We thus present improved upper limits on the annihilation of low-mass WIMPs into $e^\pm$ pairs in the GeV--TeV mass range using new radio continuum data.

-This work is organised as follows.
-In Sect.~\ref{se:dark_matter_calculations}, we present our theoretical calculations, where we convert the presence of DM into a radio continuum signal.
-Section~\ref{s:methodology} presents our employed methodology including how we dealt with the LOFAR radio continuum data and how we improved our signal-to-noise ratio by both profile and image stacking.
+This work is organized as follows.
+In Sect.~\ref{se:dark_matter_calculations} we present our theoretical calculations, where we convert the presence of DM into a radio continuum signal.
+Section~\ref{s:methodology} presents our employed methodology, including how we dealt with the LOFAR radio continuum data and how we improved our signal-to-noise ratio via both profile and image stacking.
 Section~\ref{s:results} contains our results.
-We finish off in Sect.~\ref{s:disccusion_and_conclusions} which contains the discussion and conclusions.
+We finish off in Sect.~\ref{s:disccusion_and_conclusions}, which contains the discussion and conclusions.